barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

      info You can start editing code or you can continue with calling another generator (nuxeo bootstrap [<generator>..])
 ```

-The Nuxeo CLI bootstraps a test for us and then is already using the Nuxeo Test Framework.
+The Nuxeo CLI bootstraps a test for us and is already using the Nuxeo Test Framework.
 We will just remove the line where it injects the `CoreSession` because we don't need it (hence the `None` answered to the *Using Feature* question).

-For the moment the content of thet test will be super simple, and will just verify the assertion that we exposed:
+For the moment the content of the test will be super simple, and will just verify the assertion that we exposed:

 ```java
 @RunWith(FeaturesRunner.class)